 A Veteran Meets the Faith

-Mario Avignone is a 90-year-old World War II vet whose life was changed when he was stationed in Italy.
+A World War II veteran's life was changed when he was stationed in Italy.
 There, he and several other soldiers met St. Pio of Pietrelcina.

 Veterans Day is coming up, but there are few vets who have a story to tell like Mario Avignone.